Don’t risk your health to get your home clean. Some cleaning products are dangerous to combine or even use at the same

-When you’re faced with a stubborn mess, it’s tempting to keep trying different cleaning products until something finally works.
-That’s a hazardous approach, though.
-Sure, some combinations only cause mild itching or watering eyes, but others could knock you out or permanently damage your lungs.
-And some combinations of cleaning products are fatal.
+When you’re faced with a stubborn mess, it’s tempting to keep trying different products until something finally works.
+That’s a bad practice, though.
+Sure, some combinations only cause mild itching or watering eyes, but others could knock you out or permanently damage your lungs, or worse.

 1. Bleach + Vinegar = Chlorine Gas

 The chlorine in bleach reacts with the acetic acid in vinegar to produce chlorine gas.
 Even brief exposure can irritate air passages and eyes.
 At higher levels, it causes chest pains, plus swelling and blistering of the throat, lungs, eyes, and skin.
 At very high concentrations, it is fatal.

 This combination produces chloramine gas, leading to many of the problems described above.
 (If you have a cat, this is why you need to rinse the empty litter box with water before disinfecting it with a bleach solution.)
 Both cleaning products are powerful on their own, so use good ventilation when working with either.
 Never use them simultaneously, or one right after the other, or the passive combination could make you very sick.

 Bleach contains sodium hypochlorite.
 Rubbing alcohol — known as surgical spirits in the UK — contains ethanol or isopropyl alcohol.
 The combination produces chloroform.
 Yep, the same stuff bad guys on TV use to knock out their victims.
 Chloroform can be absorbed through the skin or inhaled, damaging your nervous system, eyes, lungs, skin, liver, kidneys, and other organs.
 Incidentally, your favorite hand sanitizer contains rubbing alcohol, so don’t reach for it to clean your hands after disinfecting a bathroom.

 4. Hydrogen Peroxide + Vinegar = Peracetic Acid